EGI-Federation/documentation/content/en/providers/check-in/sp/_index.md

 ##### Device Code

-The device code flow enables OAuth clients on (input-constrained) devices to obtain user authorization for accessing protected resources without using an on-device user-agent, provided that they have an internet connection.
+The device code flow enables OAuth clients on (input-constrained) devices to obtain user authorisation for accessing protected resources without using an on-device user-agent, provided that they have an internet connection.

 ###### 1. Device Authorization Request

-The client initiates the authorization flow by requesting a set of verification codes from the authorization server by making an HTTP "POST" request to the device authorization endpoint.
+The client initiates the authorisation flow by requesting a set of verification codes from the Authorization Server by making an HTTP "POST" request to the device Authorization Endpoint.
 The client constructs the request with the following parameters:

 | Parameter   | Presence | Values                                                                                                    |